 - Human contact still matters.
 Don’t communicate electronically at the expense of personal interaction.
-There’s a reason people often need to discuss things face-to-face, and there are times when no substitute will do, whether you’re canceling a dinner date or asking your boss for a raise.
+There’s a reason people often need to discuss things face-to-face (or via Zoom or other virtual platforms where you can see each other and communicate in real time), and there are times when no substitute will do, such as canceling a dinner date or asking your boss for a raise.

 - Watch what you say and how you say it.
 While the computer brings people together, its impersonal nature can lead to remarks that people wouldn’t think of saying in person.
 Always be respectful and courteous.

 - Be careful when clicking “Send.”
 Whatever you say in cyberspace cannot be taken back.
 You have no control over where your message, submission, or discussion goes once you’ve hit “send.”
 It can be saved, copied, and forwarded by any recipient who chooses to do so.
 Words have come back to hurt people, destroy friendships, and ruin careers.
 Please be careful!

 To ensure that you become an effective communicator in your online education, think of your academic email interactions as a professional work space.
 In addition, try following these other tips.

 Compose your discussion more formally than you would in writing to a friend.